General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- Title the actress who performs the position of Eleven in Stranger Issues.
+- Identify the actress who performs the position of Eleven in Stranger Issues.

 - Making A Assassin (season 1) was launched on Netflix wherein 12 months?